 Oladosu Adenike, 25 from Nigeria is a climate and environment young hero that we in EnvironHeroes are proud of. according to her “My journey into the environmental movement started when i gained admission to study agricultural economics.
 Though i had heard about climate change before, i only realized that we were living through a climate crisis…” She is a country ambassador for Fridays for Future, Earth Uprising and African Youth Climate Hub.
 Keep up the good work dear!!

-William Kamkwamba 28years Malawian was forced to leave school at the young age of 14, however this did not prevent him from becoming the innovative genius he is today.
-By following information from an old textbook, William improvised with the materials around him and created a wind turbine using an old push bike and scraps.
+William Kamkwamba 28 years Malawian was forced to leave school at the young age of 14, however, this did not prevent him from becoming the innovative genius he is today.
+By following the information from an old textbook, William improvised with the materials around him and created a wind turbine using an old pushbike and scraps.
 This single wind turbine powered his family home.
-His ambition and drive pushed him further as he created a solar powered water pump that supplied the first ever drinking water to his village.
+His ambition and drive pushed him further as he created a solar-powered water pump that supplied the first-ever drinking water to his village.
 William’s story is inspirational and shows that recycling objects really can change the lives of those around you.
 William is exceptional

 Winnie Asiti, 30 year old Kenyan woman Winnie was born and brought up in Rift Valley Province of Kenya.
 Winnie has been deemed the next Wangari Matthai, which in itself is quite an achievement.
 However, Winnie is certainly paving her own way in the environmentalist world.
 She helped create the African Youth Initiative on Climate Change after attending the United Nations Global conference in Durban.
 Winnie is also on the Global Greengrants board that focuses on giving short loans to environmental causes and activists worldwide, giving out to over 9,000 projects.

-Its no coincidence we have more female young environment heroes than guys. after all we have mother earth and not father earth because of the female caring nature. let me here your opinion on the comment section
+It’s no coincidence we have more female young environment heroes than guys. after all, we have mother earth and not father earth because of the female caring nature. let me hear your opinion on the comment section